Shreeyukta/a3-car-price-prediction/README.md

-# A2 Car Price Prediction App
+# A3 Car Price Category Prediction App

 **Name**: Shreeyukta Pradhanang

 **Student ID**: st125168

-A web application that predicts car prices based on user inputs, such as maximum power, mileage, engine, and year of manufacture.
+A web application that predicts car price category based on user inputs, such as maximum power, mileage, engine, and year of manufacture.
 The app is built using Dash and leverages Bootstraps for a clean, responsive design.

 ---